taxjar/taxjar-woocommerce-plugin/readme.txt

 * The city, state, and zip code where item is being shipped
 * Any shipping fees charged

-And returns an accurate sales tax rate (including state, county, city, and special taxes) based on
+And returns an accurate sales tax rate (including state, county, city, and special taxes) based on...

 * Seller's nexus based on your WooCommerce ship from settings
 * Any nexus with other addresses stored in your TaxJar account
 * Local sales tax sourcing laws (origin-based or destination-based)
 * Shipping taxability laws (shipping is not taxable in every state)

-TaxJar for WooCommerce automatically determines
+TaxJar for WooCommerce automatically determines:

 * Nexus
 * Origin vs. Destination sourcing